Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 - When do I need to do a change in plan of study?

 If you change the course you are planning to take, you need to complete a change in plan of study with your advisor.
-For example, if you plan to take social studies with a practicum (ELED 536) and decide to take it without a practicum (ELED 528), you must complete a change in plan of study.
+For example, if you plan to take science with a practicum (ELED 537) and decide to take it without a practicum (ELED 518), you must complete a change in plan of study.
 If you decide to change when you take a course, with the exception of the first three courses (CEP 552, ELED 500, and FNED 546), you do not need to do anything.
-When making changes in your plan of study, remember you must complete a minimum of three methods courses with a practicum.
-One of those methods courses with a practicum is built automatically into the program: ELED 524 Developmental Reading MAT Practicum II.
+When making changes in your plan of study, remember you must complete a minimum of 60 hours of field work before the student teaching phase.
+This is a state requirement, and taking a minimum of 3 practicum level courses is usually needed to ensure this requirement is met.
 An audit will be completed to ensure this requirement is met before granting permission to student teach.

 - How do I apply for the student teaching experience?

 All courses listed on your plan of study need to be completed before student teaching.
-In anticipation, you need to attend two information meetings during the semester one year prior to the one in which you plan to student teach.
-For example, if you plan to student teach in fall 2009, you must attend the information sessions in fall 2008.
-You will not be notified via letter; you must watch for postings on bulletin boards, contact the Office of School Partnerships and Field Experiences, or call your advisor to find out the time of the information sessions.
-The meetings are usually scheduled early in the semester.
-It is critical that you attend these meetings to allow the college sufficient time to secure a placement for you, and to learn about the application process and portfolio requirements for this part of your program.
-The Office of School Partnerships and Field Experiences holds one meeting in which you sign up for a student teaching placement.
-The other meeting is held by the Department of Elementary Education and is for the purpose of informing you about portfolio requirements.
+In anticipation, you need to attend an information meeting held by the Office of Parnerships and Placements during the semester one year prior to the one in which you plan to student teach.
+For example, if you plan to student teach in fall 2017, you must attend the information session in fall 2016.
+You will not be notified via letter; you must watch for postings on bulletin boards, look on the Office of Partnerships and Placements page at http://www.ric.edu/feinsteinSchoolEducationHumanDevelopment/st_teaching.php, or call your advisor to find out days and times.
+There are usually two choices, and the meetings are usually scheduled mid-semester.
+It is critical that you attend one of these meetings to allow the college sufficient time to secure a placement for you, and to learn about the application process and requirements for this part of your program.
+In addition, there is another meeting held by the Department of Elementary Education the semester prior to student teaching and is for the purpose of informing you about the Preparing to Teach Portfolio submission requirements.

 - How do I apply for teaching certification?